hakanct/Friday/README.md

    - Use the tray menu to toggle hotword detection or quit

 3. Voice Commands:
-   - Activate the assistant by saying "Hey Jarvis" or other configured hotwords
+   - Activate the assistant by saying "Hey Friday" or other configured hotwords
    - Wait for the confirmation sound
    - Speak your command in Turkish